 A good mattress provides the right combination of “support” and “comfort”.
 Correct support is essential for a healthy body.
 A good mattress will gently support your body at all points and keep your spine in the same shape as a person with good standing posture.
 When trying mattresses, pay special attention to your shoulders, hips and lower back, the heaviest parts of your body.

-- To determine the mattress that’s best for you, we recommend using the process of elimination to weed out the ones you don’t like.
+- To determine the mattress that’s best for you, we recommend using the process of TRIALS & elimination to weed out the ones you don’t like.

 The best way to try a mattress is to take the “SLEEP Test”:

 - Select a mattress

 - Evaluate the level of comfort and support